Huddersfield Town A.F.C. Reserves and Academy: Honours

-Academy
+Under 18s

 The role of the Huddersfield Town Academy is to develop players and their abilities to their full potential for the club's first team.
 The academy has produced a number of players, including former England under-21 players Andy Booth and Jon Stead, former Irish Under 21 internationals Michael Collins and James Berrett as well as Nathan Clarke, who made 300 appearances for the first team.
 The current Academy Manager is former academy graduate Jon Worthington, with the under-18 team coached by Oliver Jeffries.

 History

 Future

 After the arrival of chairman Dean Hoyle in the summer of 2009, there was an overall development in every aspect of Huddersfield Town, including the academy.
 The main development taking place with regards to the academy is the current redevelopment of the club's new training complex, Canalside.
 The project will conclude with the academy players training alongside their first-team counterparts for the first time at a high quality, purpose-built facility.

 The 2024-25 season saw the return of the academy to Category Three status, seeing the reinstation of teams below the under-19 level.